 About David Moon

 I'm a progressive Democrat serving in the Maryland House of Delegates.
-As a member of the House Judiciary Committee, I also serve as Chair of the House Juvenile Law Subcommittee.
+As a member of the House Judiciary Committee, I also serve as Chair of the Criminal Law & Procedure Subcommittee.

 Outside of elected office, I teach at the Universities at Shady Grove and periodically engage in political advocacy for causes I care about.
 Prior to being elected, I worked as a grassroots organizer, policy attorney, political consultant and Maryland politics blogger.